PapaJoesSoup/ShipManifest/README.md

 * [ConnectedLivingSpace][CLS] - this mod enables visualisation of living spaces and whether they are internally reachable.

 ## Installation
 Extract the contents of the "GameData" directory in the ZIP into the KSP "GameData" folder.
+Path should be `[KSP]/GameData/ShipManifest/`.

 ## Resources
 * Source Code on [GitHub][GitHub]